chasingbob/deep-learning-talk/README.md

+# Deep Learning

-# Make A.I great again.
+#### Make A.I great again

+All the code examples for my talk on Deep Learning with TensorFlow and a list of resources I used.

 ### TensorFlow Code examples

 [TensorFlow basics](https://github.com/chasingbob/deep-learning-talk/blob/master/00_basics.py)